 The number of African American soldiers who stood beside their patriot white comrades in arms during the American Revolutionary War has frequently been dismissed as unimpressive or inconsequential.
 An incorrect argument can be made to support such an opinion when taking the total number of soldiers who fought the entire war and factoring the ratio of blacks to whites.
 But few soldiers were under arms for the entire war, far from it.
-And there was a difference, in many cases a major difference between the average length of service between whites and blacks.
-A closer study gives evidence that the percentage of black to white soldiers who were under arms was actually much higher than thought, at times up to five times greater than what we’ve learned or been told!
+And there was a difference, in many cases a major difference, between the average length of service between whites and blacks.
+A closer study gives evidence that the percentage of black to white soldiers who were under arms was actually much higher than thought, in some regiments, up to five times greater than what we’ve learned or been told!
 This article supports the notion that African Americans were not lightly spread out over white regiments, but by their numbers within the ranks at any one time, proved to be a fighting force of far more importance than what history has allotted.
 When one considers the number of black soldiers who ultimately fought for the American cause, that number was larger than the total number of troops left to General Washington that cold, 1776 December night in Trenton when his army attacked and changed the course of history.

 This was the black presence.
 A photo shot of the American Army taken at one moment, rarely represented in historical paintings or textbooks.
 An important factor that contributed to a larger black presence throughout the war was for the most part, the African American stayed on, month after month, year after year.
 White soldiers often enlisted for a limited time and more often did not reenlist; large numbers did so for only three months before going home to their farms.
 Frequent furloughs and large scale desertions also reduced white soldier’s ranks, particularly during lean times – not so often for the African American.
 This article will discuss the exclusion, followed by the general acceptance of the African American soldier within rebel ranks.
 Troop returns will be examined, comparisons made, and percentages calculated to provide evidence of a stronger black presence in American armies than established and accepted beliefs.